 Black Friday in France during the pandemic

-On 31 October 2020, the French government put in place lockdown measures to fight the spread of the pandemic.
+On 31 October 2020, the French government put lockdown measures in place to fight the pandemic’s spread.
 The Minister of Finance, Bruno Le Maire, invited French retailers to postpone the Black Friday promotions this year.

 On 20 November, the French government asked e-commerce companies such as Amazon and supermarket chains to postpone the Black Friday discount shopping promotion by one week to 4 December.